 Volatility Risk.
 The Fund may have investments that appreciate or decrease significantly in value over short periods of time.
-This may cause the Fund's net asset value per share to experience significant increases or declines in value over short periods of time, however, all investments longor short-term are subject to risk of loss.
+This may cause the Fund's net asset value per share to experience significant increases or declines in value over short periods of time; however, all investments, longor short-term, are subject to risk of loss.

 Wholly Owned Subsidiary Risk.
 By investing in the Subsidiary, the Fund is indirectly exposed to the commodities risks associated with the Subsidiary's investments in commodity-related instruments.
 There can be no assurance that the Subsidiary's investments will contribute to the Fund's returns.
-The Subsidiary is not registered under the 1940 Act and is not subject to all the investor protections of the 1940 Act.
+The Subsidiary is not registered under the Investment Company Act of 1940, as amended (the "1940 Act") and is not subject to all the investor protections of the 1940 Act.
 Changes in the laws of the United States and/or the Cayman Islands could result in the inability of the Fund and/or the Subsidiary to operate as described in this Prospectus and could adversely affect the Fund, such as by reducing the Fund's investment returns.

-For more information, please see the section of the Fund's Prospectus entitled "Additional Information Regarding the Funds' Principal Investment Strategies and Related Risks."
+For more information, please see the section of the Fund's Prospectus entitled "Additional Information Regarding the Fund's Principal Investment Strategies and Related Risks."

 Performance: The Fund acquired all of the assets and liabilities of Chesapeake Fund, LLC (the "Predecessor Fund") in a tax-free reorganization on September 30, 2016 (the "Reorganization").
 In connection with the Reorganization, shares of the Predecessor Fund were exchanged for Institutional shares of the Fund.
 At the time of the reorganization, the Predecessor Fund had an investment objective and strategies that were, in all material respects, the same as those of the Fund, and was managed in a manner that, in all material respects, complied with the investment guidelines and restrictions of the Fund.
 However, the Predecessor Fund was not registered under the 1940 Act and, therefore, was not subject to certain investment restrictions, limitations and diversification requirements that are imposed by the 1940 Act or Subchapter M of the Internal Revenue Code of 1986, as amended, which, if they had been applicable, might have adversely affected the Predecessor Fund's performance.
-Effective February 27, 2018, the Fund's investment strategy changed and ReSolve Asset Management Inc., the Fund's current sub-advisor, replaced the prior sub-advisor.
+Effective February 27, 2018, the Fund's investment strategy changed and ReSolve Asset Management Inc., one of the Fund's current sub-advisors, replaced the prior sub-advisor.
 Consequently, prior performance does not reflect the Fund's current operations.
 The Fund's prior sub-advisor was the investment advisor to the Predecessor Fund since the Predecessor Fund's inception.

-The bar chart and performance table below show the variability of the Fund's returns, which is some indication of the risks of investing in the Fund.
-The bar chart shows the performance of the Predecessor Fund and the Fund's Institutional shares for the last 10 calendar years.
-The performance table compares the performance of the Fund's shares over time to the performance of a broad-based market index and an index reflecting the performance of commodity trading advisors.
+The bar chart and accompanying performance table shown provides an indication of the risks of investing in the Fund by showing the total return of the Predecessor Fund and the Fund's Institutional shares for each of the last 10 calendar years, and by showing how the average annual returns compare over time to the performance of a broad-based market index and an index reflecting the performance of commodity trading advisors.